No longer just a stop en route to Yellowstone, this burgeoning Montana city earns its destination status.

 Natural escapes are just minutes away no matter where you go around Bozeman.
 South of town, take a walk through the woods along Bozeman Creek.
 Or drive into Hyalite Canyon and make the half-mile hike to Palisade Falls, a curtain of water that shines on an autumn day.

 The zigzag trail through the golden aspens on Kirk Hill near the end of South 19th Road pays off immediately with huge views of the valley.

 Hikers commune with ducks, sandhill cranes, and other passersby along the East Gallatin River near the Bridger foothills.
 In the sky above the Bridger Bowl ski area, golden eagles gather in early October, a display celebrated during the Bridger Raptor Festival.

 The area's most famous and fearsome creatures reside at the Museum of the Rockies, home of an ever-growing collection of dinosaurs.
 The new Tyrant Kings exhibit features a 40-foot-long T. rex skeleton—real fossil bones, not stand-ins—and a multigenerational medley of tyrannosaur skulls, ranging from that of a juvenile, nicknamed Chomper, to the largest specimen ever unearthed, dubbed Custer.
 "You can't see that anywhere else in the world," says Pat Leiggi, the museum's exhibits director.
 "I've been in this business for 35 years and I still go look at it."

-This article was first published in Fall 2015.
+This article was first published in Fall 2015 and updated in Fall 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.